cryptopatrick/ripley/README.md

   <img src="./assets/ripley.png" width="400" height="400">
 </p>

-# Ripley Daemon
+# Ripley

-> "Are you actually trying, or just giving me surface-level output?"
+> "Are you actually trying, or just giving me surface-level bullshit?" <br> –Ripley

 **Ripley** is a lightweight Go daemon for **AI liveness and effort testing**, inspired by Ellen Ripley from *Alien*.
 Just as Ripley follows procedure and exposes systems that claim they're fine but aren't, this daemon monitors Claude Code AI (Sonnet 4.5) with regular benchmarks and Ripley-style feedback.

+> Current version only supports Sonnet 4.5, but Opus on the way.

 ## Features

-- **Automated Benchmarking**: Runs simple, deterministic tests against Claude CLI at regular intervals
+- **Automated Benchmarking**:
+  Runs simple, deterministic tests against Claude CLI at regular intervals
+- **Benchmarks are Token Limited**:
+  Ripley cares deeply about your tokens, and does her utmost to avoid wasting even a single token.
+Bench mark will not burn more than a token limit (default is 200 tokens, but you can set that in config.yaml - see below)
-- **Effort Categorization**: Classifies responses as "good", "medium", or "poor" based on token usage, duration, and correctness
+- **Effort Categorization**:
+  Classifies test results as "good", "medium", or "poor" based on token usage, duration, and correctness
-- **Ripley-Style Quotes**: Provides feedback with Ripley's characteristic calm, procedural, and no-nonsense tone
+- **Ripley-Style Quotes**:
+  Provides feedback on test results, with Ripley's characteristic calm, procedural, and no-nonsense tone
-- **SQLite Logging**: Persists all benchmark results for historical analysis
+- **SQLite Logging**:
+  Persists all benchmark results for historical analysis
-- **Rolling Statistics**: Tracks performance trends over the last N runs
+- **Rolling Statistics**:
+  Tracks performance trends over the last N runs
+- **Configurable**:
-- **Configurable**: YAML-based configuration for intervals, thresholds, and more
+  YAML-based configuration for intervals, thresholds, and more
+- **Extensible**:
-- **Extensible**: Easy to add new benchmarks or integrate with other AI models
+  Easy to add new benchmarks or integrate with other AI models

 ## Prerequisites